vnijs/radiant/sub/README_editable.md

 Documentation and tutorials are available at <http://vnijs.github.io/radiant/> and in the Radiant web-interface (the `?` icons and the `Help` menu).

-Need help to get started?
-Watch this [playlist](https://www.youtube.com/watch?v=e02LFmNysoM&list=PLNhtaetb48EfAAlfQMJsuvLCSLvcn_0BC).
+Want some help getting started?
+Watch the tutorials on the [documentation site](http://vnijs.github.io/radiant/tutorials.html)

 ## Online